Merzasphor/MWSE/docs/source/lua/event/save.rst

-enterFrame
+save
 ====================================================================================================

-The enterFrame event occurs at the start of every frame, including when the game is paused or in menu mode.
+The save event fires when the game is about to save.
+This event allows scripts to block saving.

 Event Data
 ----------------------------------------------------------------------------------------------------

-delta
+name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_.
-Read-only.
-The number of seconds since the last frame.
+`string`_.
+The user facing name of the save, shown in the load/save game menu.

-menuMode
+filename
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`boolean`_.
-Read-only.
-If the game is paused- in the inventory or a menu, etc.
+`string`_.
+The filename of the save, not including file extension.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html